stonehippo/ScooterSpeedo/README.md

 ## The accelerometer

-I'm using an [Adafruit MMA8451 Accelerometer Breakout](http://www.adafruit.com/product/2019), a nifty, inexpensive little board that got +/-2/4/8G readings and uses I2C to communicate.
+I'm using an [Adafruit MMA8451 Accelerometer Breakout](http://www.adafruit.com/product/2019), a nifty, inexpensive little board that has +/-2/4/8G readings and uses I2C to communicate.
 This board is easy to use, thanks to Adafruit sensor library, and is simple to wire up, since it uses two-wire I2C protocol.
 Just hook up +5v, ground, connect SDA to pin A4, SCL to pin A5, and you're all set.